 Our purpose, our origins

 As a Charity, we activate, recruit, induct and train community volunteers aged 16+ and match them to our older members.
 We carefully assess our members at the referral stage so that the matches can share interests, laughter and time together on a weekly or fortnightly basis.
 Most of our volunteers are aged between 20-55 years.
 The average age of our scheme members is 82.
-Our scheme members are matched with a wide range of volunteers including young Mum’s and their children, young professionals, volunteers and their dog, retirees and the list goes on!
+Our scheme members are matched with a wide range of community volunteers including young Mum’s and their children, young professionals, volunteers and their dog, retirees and the list goes on!
 In addition we train and support year-long placements for sixth form students from a local College who help to provide one to one befriending, events, group befriending and life story work.
 In 2019 there are 160 sixth-formers participating in this community based programme.
 In addition we work partnership with local churches, colleges, schools and a pre-schools weekly and monthly group befriending meet-ups for our older members.
 Facilitating intergenerational befriending is one of our core aims (research from Age UK states that evidence shows this type of befriending often has more positive impact than peer to peer befriending).